philmikejones/beginning-mapping/handout.md

 https://qgis.org/en/site/forusers/download.html
 ```

-Be sure to download a version 3.x (currently version 3.4) of QGIS.
+Be sure to download a version 3.x of QGIS.
 Versions beginning 2.x (currently 2.18) are being discontinued, so it is worth starting with the current version.
+I strongly recommend you download the long--term release version (currently 3.4).

 You can download LibreOffice from: